belle2/basf2/online_book/basf2/skim.rst

 Mechanics of a skim
 ~~~~~~~~~~~~~~~~~~~

-Under the hood, skims operate by reconstructing some set of particles, and
+Under the hood, skims operate by running over the miniDST, which is the format of the produced Monte Carlo samples and the processed data at Belle II, reconstructing a specific particle list, and
-writing the reconstructed particle information to a uDST.
+writing the reconstructed particle information to a microDST, referred to as uDST.
 The skim filter
-removes any events which do not have any particles in the skim particle lists.
+removes any events which do not satisfy the criteria of the given skim, and thus do not have any candidates in the skim particle lists.
+For example, for the decay of  :math:`B\to D \ell \nu` and :math:`D^0 \to K^- \pi^+`, all events with less than 3 tracks are not included.
+Furthermore, in the skim itself, :math:`B` meson is reconstructed using very loose criteria on the lepton and :math:`D` daughters.
+Events that do not have a :math:`B` candidate satisfying the loose criteria defined by the skim will not be included.

 .. admonition:: Question
      :class: exercise stacked

-     What is the difference between the MDST and uDST formats?
+     What is the difference between the mDST and uDST formats?

 .. admonition:: Solution
      :class: toggle solution

-     uDST files contain particle information, while MDST files do not.
+     uDST files contain the skimmed particle list  information in addition to all the information contained in the mDST.

      .. note::